What Is Hexylene Glycol?

-Hexylene glycol can also be synthetically produced.
+Hexylene glycol is most often synthetically produced.
 It is manufactured by the condensation of 2 molecules of acetone to produce diacetone alcohol, which is further hydrogenated to produce hexylene glycol.
-This is then purified by distillation.
+This is then purified.

 Hexylene glycol is used in the formulation of hair and bath products, eye and facial makeup, fragrances, personal cleanliness products, and shaving and skin care products at concentrations ranging from 0.1% – 25%.

-Hexylene glycol is added to cosmetics and personal care products based on its functions as a surfactant, an emulsifier, and a viscosity-reducing agent.
+Hexylene glycol is added to cosmetics and skincare products based on its functions as a surfactant, an emulsifier, and a viscosity-reducing agent.

 As an emulsifier, hexylene glycol consists of a water-loving hydrophilic head and an oil-loving hydrophobic tail.
-The hydrophilic head is directed to the aqueous phase and the hydrophobic tail to the oil phase.
-Once again, hexylene glycol reduces the surface tension by positioning itself at the oil/water or air/water interface, which has a stabilizing effect on the emulsion.
+The hydrophilic head is attracted to the water and the hydrophobic tail to the oil.
+Once again, hexylene glycol reduces the surface tension by positioning itself between the oil and water, which has a stabilizing effect on the product.

 Finally, hexylene glycol functions as a viscosity-reducing agent.
 The term viscosity corresponds to the concept of “thickness”, for example, honey has a higher viscosity than water.
 As a viscosity-reducing agent, hexylene glycol works to thin out heavy formulations and create a thinner, more spreadable product.

-The safety of hexylene glycol has been assessed by the Cosmetic Ingredient Review (CIR) Expert Panel.
-The CIR Expert Panel evaluated the scientific data and concluded that hexylene glycol is safe for use in cosmetics and personal care products.
+The safety of hexylene glycol has been assessed by the Cosmetic Ingredient Review Expert Panel.
+The Cosmetic Ingredient Review Expert Panel is responsible for the independent evaluation of the safety and efficacy of skincare and cosmetic ingredients.
+The Expert Panel evaluated the scientific data and concluded that hexylene glycol is safe for use in cosmetics and personal care products.